NickB2009/nafila/backend/docs/BOAHOST_DEPLOYMENT_GUIDE.md

 ### 📋 **Prerequisites**
 - BoaHost hosting account with MySQL database access
-- Docker installed on your local machine
+- Plesk access to configure the .NET application and environment variables
-- Your project files ready for deployment
+- Your project files published for deployment (framework-dependent or self-contained)

 ### 🔧 **Step 1: Get BoaHost MySQL Credentials**